OWASP/CheatSheetSeries/cheatsheets_draft/NodeJS_Docker_CheatSheet.md

 The performance impact of the `NODE_ENV` variable could be very significant.

-The kind folks at Dynatrace have put together a blog post which details the [drastic effects of omitting NODE\_ENV in your Express applications](https://www.dynatrace.com/news/blog/the-drastic-effects-of-omitting-node-env-in-your-express-js-applications/).

 Many of the other libraries that you are relying on may also expect this variable to be set, so we should set this in our Dockerfile.